Aceh Singkil Regency: Administrative divisions

+(b) comprising Tuangku Island (Pulau Tuangku) with the 4 gampong of Haloban, Asantola, Suka Makmur and Ujung Sialit, together with Pulau Bangkaru (which is a state park, to the southwest of Tuangku Island).

-Note: (a) The 2010 population of Pulau Banyak Barat District is included in the 2010 figure for Pulau Banyak District, from which it was split out.
+(c) The 2010 population of Pulau Banyak Barat District is included in the 2010 figure for Pulau Banyak District, from which it was split out.

 Tourism - Banyak Islands

-Banyak means "many" because there are 99 islands, of which only a few are inhabited.
+Banyak means "many" because there are 99 islands (75 with names), of which only a few are inhabited.
 Yachts from Nias Island or directly from abroad carries foreign tourists to Big Palambak Island or Small Palambak Island for fresh water and snorkelling.
-Tailena Island, Rago-rago Island, Panjang (Long) Island and Matahari (Sun) Island are also suitable for scuba diving, while in Tuwanku (My Master) Island a conservation area for penyu hijau (green sea turtle) and penyu belimbing (leatherback sea turtle) is established.
+Tailena Island, Rago-rago Island, Panjang (Long) Island and Matahari (Sun) Island are also suitable for scuba diving, while in Tuangku ("My Master") Island a conservation area for penyu hijau (green sea turtle) and penyu belimbing (leatherback sea turtle) is established.